vanjason75/pdsnd_github/README.md

 Exploring Bikeshare data from three cities

 ### Description
-The project is for exploring data about BikeShare from three big cities.
+The project is for exploring BikeShare data from three big cities.

 ### Files used
 The project includes a python code file named bikeshare.py and three original data files with the extension name csv.